yperez10/digitalframeworks-spring2017.github.io/syllabus.md

 Every class will be structured roughly the same way:

-* **Discussion of readings and critiques:** You'll be asked to critique one data story every week, and I'll pick a few to discuss with the group most weeks.
+* **Discussion of readings and assignments:** We'll discuss readings and some of the work you submitted.
 * **Lecture:** A topical lesson with a strong hands-on component.
 With any luck, we'll have a few guests as well.
 * **Troubleshooting:** If anyone runs into technical difficulties or has other questions, class will end with some time to address these issues.